aschrein/aschrein.github.io/_posts/2025-09-01-conv_for_gfx.markdown

 # Introduction

 This is a short post about convolutions in the context of graphics processing.
 While we haven't switched to vision transformers for everything, CNNs are still the dominant architecture for many tasks and attention is not all we need.
+In this post I wanted to provide a few sketches that hopefully help understanding and visualizing convolutions in a graphics context.

 When introducing convolutions it does often start with something like this: